Evaluating Zero-Shot and One-Shot Adaptation of Small Language Models in Leader-Follower Interaction: METHODS

 Based on the constraints outlined in the introduction, we required an SLM that balanced computational efficiency with sufficient accuracy for leader–follower role assignment.
 The literature shows that compact models from the Qwen2.5 family achieve strong parameter efficiency, with the 0.5B variant delivering competitive comprehension and instruction-following performance despite its reduced scale~\cite{yan2025we}.
 Benchmark results reported in the Qwen2.5 technical report further demonstrate that this variant outperforms other models of comparable size across standard evaluations while maintaining low latency, reinforcing its suitability for deployment on resource-constrained robotic platforms~\cite{Qwen225Report2024}.
 These findings support our choice of Qwen2.5-0.5B as the base model.
 Its balance of computational efficiency and task performance makes it well-suited for embedded assistive robotics, where real-time responsiveness and resource efficiency are critical.

 We evaluated this model under two \textit{interaction modes}: zero-shot and one-shot.
 In zero-shot mode, the SLM must classify the leader–follower role using only the user’s initial input, with no opportunity for clarification.
 In the one-shot mode, the SLM is permitted to ask a single clarifying question, after which it combines the original input and the user’s response to make its prediction.
 The bottom half of Fig.~\ref{fig:dataset_pipeline} illustrates how these datasets are integrated into the evaluation pipeline, where zero-shot and one-shot models are trained and assessed using prompt engineering and fine-tuning strategies.
 Together, these modes provide a framework for systematically evaluating the impact of clarification on role assignment.
 The performance of all proposed strategies was evaluated using Monte Carlo Cross-Validation (MCCV), with 30 independent iterations to ensure statistical de-biasing.
-We next describe the two adaptation strategies applied to this model: prompt engineering and fine-tuning.
+We next describe the baseline and the two adaptation strategies applied to this model: prompt engineering and fine-tuning.
+As a reference condition, the Qwen2.5-0.5B model, without any task-specific adaptation, was used as baseline.